ucheetah/ucheetah.github.io/_posts/2024-06-11-exo-viz-cluster.md

 ---
 <h1 style="position: absolute; width: 1px; height: 1px; padding: 0; margin: -1px; overflow: hidden; clip: rect(0, 0, 0, 0); border: 0;">Visualizing and Clustering NASA Exoplanet Data</h1>

 <p align="center"> <em> This project marks the beginning of my new personal website.
 Learning is eternal: hoping to document some of that journey here.
-My first project was created out of my curiosity for astronomy and the perpetual goal of honing my skills in data science.</em> </p>
+This first project was created out of my interest in astronomy and the perpetual goal of honing my skills in data science.</em> </p>

 <hr>
 <div style="height: 20px;"></div>